datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 Do the [errorAction]
 ```

-The HTTP protocol has an extensive list of response codes to indicate the status of a response (i.e. how did it go?)
+The HTTP protocol has an extensive list of response codes to indicate a response's status (i.e. how did it go?)
 The typical successful status code is `200`.
 You can see the full list of [HTTP response status codes on MDN Web Docs](https://developer.mozilla.org/nl/docs/Web/HTTP/Status) (You might have seen 404 before).

 Regarding the HTTP methods, the most commonly used are GET (to get data from a web server) and POST (to send data to a web server).